schuderer/printable-time-series/README.md

 (slightly modified) for smoothing between the data points: https://www.thingiverse.com/thing:1208001
-(If you prefer no smoothing, you can just provide the original data everywhere where it uses "dataSmoothed" now)
+(If you prefer no smoothing, you can just provide the original data everywhere where the code uses "dataSmoothed" now)

-You need to provide your data in scad format and link it in the parameters section below.
+You need to provide your data in scad format and link it in the parameters section.

-The parameters section contains information on how to create such a file from your data and what the parameters mean.
+The parameters section of timeline.scad contains information on how to create such a file from your data and what the parameters mean.